Best AR-15 BCG 2026: Why the $80 Toolcraft Beats Most $200 Options header image

 • Requires retuning buffer/gas for your setup

 Best for: Suppressed SBRs (11.5" and under) where the delayed cam path dramatically reduces gas in the face.
+Learn more about selecting a suppressor host and barrel length for suppressed builds.

 Pro tip: For unsuppressed rifles or longer barrels (14.5"+), buy just the LMT Enhanced Bolt and drop it in a standard carrier.
 You get the 50,000+ round AerMet bolt life without changing your gas system timing.
 Best of both worlds.